Every horse owner eventually asks the same question: does my horse actually need a vitamin supplement, or is their forage already doing the job?

 Vitamin E is the most consistently deficient vitamin in hay-based diets and is the primary vitamin that typically requires supplementation, particularly during winter months or when grazing is restricted.

-The fat-soluble vitamins, A, D and K, as well as water-soluble vitamins C and B, are either abundant in a forage-based diet or are sufficiently synthesised in the horse’s body to not need to be supplemented, unless a horse is laminitis stabled out of sunlight and not fed green forage.
+The fat-soluble vitamins A, D and K, as well as water-soluble vitamins C and B, are either abundant in a forage-based diet or sufficiently synthesised in the horse’s body, and generally do not need to be supplemented, unless a horse is laminitic, stabled out of sunlight, and not fed green forage.

 Vitamin C may be useful to supplement for hard-working performance horses.